elnbillie/Exercise/README.md

 - There's equation for each operation that happened in converting temperature
 - Real time price for currency
 - Exchange the currency in the box
+- Currency available only for this following country and cryptocurrency : JPY, USD, IDR, BTC